torynfarr/logger/client/README.md

 }
 ```

 With your custom class created, you could instantiate an instance of it, serialize and parse it into a JObject, and then send it to the server application.
-This second approach is likely not as performant as the first approach, however it may make things easier if your custom class peforms some extended logic to set the property values.
+This second approach is likely not as performant as the first approach, however it may make things easier if your custom class performs some extended logic to set the property values.
 Also, you can set some property values to defaults (such as setting *MsgType* to *Message*) via the class constructor.
 ```c#
 if (logger.enabled)
 {